ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 heart of the issue.
 Why do you like to avoid the truth.
 I’ve been vocal about this topic for a very long time and by observations have been consistent.

-First is the issue about money.
+First is the (absence of) money.
 People say that it’s the lack of proper budget that disables the education systems.
 However, it has been observed that even if you have a great incentives program, even if you increase the salaries, the problem is still there.
 When more learning resources are made available, like modern computers and big OLED screens, the problem is still there?
-How come?
+At worst are low-income places with high educational statistics?
+So, how come?

-Next are students.
-It’s often made the case that it’s their fault for not learning; that they’re slow and incompetent; that they can’t catch up; and that they are not equipped to learn new things.
+Next is (incompetent) students.
+It’s often made the case that it’s their fault for not learning; that they’re slow and incompetent; that they can’t catch up;
+and that they are not equipped to learn new things.
 Then why is it the case that you have really bright students who are supposed to excel with their favorite subjects, still fail in those subjects themselves?
 These same students make great progress outside the classrooms.
 They even pursue personal projects, at home.
-How come?
+At worst, are students that have learning disabilities but still excel later in life?
+So, how come?

-Next is the government.
+Next is the (incompetent) government.
 It’s already the classic trope that everyone should blame the government when anything fails.
 The problem is that we all are part of the government.
 We are all responsible for this.
 Why is it that even with an abundance of government projects—funding, classrooms, schools, books—the results are still the same?
+At worst, they don’t give any support to the schools?
 How come?

+Next is (incompetent) school adminstrators and directors.
+They’re often blamed for not creating the right school programs that would promote higher levels of educational and teaching competence.
+They would always cater to the demands and needs of their subordinates.
+They would send their staff to attend seminars and lectures to learn things that would elevate their profession.
+At worst, are school administrator would would just sit in their offices doing practically nothing.
+So, how come?

-Because the real issue are the incompetent and unqualified teachers.
+The real issue is (incompetent) teachers.
 They are the bottlenecks.
 Was, is, and will always be.
-So, you build a house that has the
-following: structural system, electrical system, phone system, and the plumbing system.
+So, you build a house that has the following: structural system, electrical system, phone system, and the plumbing system.
 When you have a leaking pipe, do you blame the structural system that was in charge of setting up the main pillars of the house?
 Do you blame the electrical system, that was in charge of wiring down the house?
 Do you blame the phone system, that was responsible in installing communication lines?
 Or do you blame the plumbing system that was in charge of installing the water pipes?

 Yes, some areas can contribute to the cause of the problem.
 The phone system can be blamed because nobody can use the phone when the leak started to appear.
 The